 But maybe there’s a direct way to get to them, too, a therapeutic approach for all of the fam.
 I just started reading so if that’s impossible, don’t get angry 🙂 at me.
 Just sayin, people can change, it can take a while, no doubt.

-OAD writes in “My Man” (Update: probably in the comments, which are not archived) that her reason for her blog is the same as mine:
+OAD writes in “My Man” (Update: probably in the comments, which are not archived) the reason for her blog–and it’s the same as mine:

 I think venting about NM (narcissistic mother) is a good thing, but perhaps look for a different outlet for that venting besides DH (dear husband).

 A journal, blog or one of the DONM (Daughters of Narcissistic Mothers) message boards are a great place to get it all out.
 I started this blog to spare my DH and my friends.
 I know they are supportive, but I think the topic gets old and there comes a point to move on.

 Your Abusive Female Friend or Relative–What to do about it by Joyful Alive Woman: This link sounds very much like Tracy.